rust-lang/rust/text/0000-type-privacy.md

 let x = m::leak();
 ```

-The rule behind private-in-public rules is very simple, if some type has
+The logic behind private-in-public rules is very simple, if some type has
 visibility `vis_type` then it cannot be used in interfaces of items with
 visibilities `vis_interface` where `vis_interface > vis_type`.
 In particular, this code is illegal